davenso/edgenn/README.md

-# EdgeNN
+# EdgeNN:
-# Deep Learning of Transformed Features for Non-Image-like Classification
+# Deep Learning of Transformed Features for Non-image-like Classification

 EdgeNN is a specialized architecture for accelerated DNNs in highly latency-sensitive environments.
 Publication is pending.